tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 A restart may occur when the component is `Running`/`onLine` or `offLine` (see below).

 A `restart` causes the component to be destroyed and re-created with a new TLA.
-The `onShutdown` handler is called to allow the component to tidy up, it is destroyed.
-Then the Supervisor creates a new TLA and the startup proceeds as with `initialie` above.ß
+The `onShutdown` handler is called to allow the component to tidy up before it is destroyed.
+Then the Supervisor creates a new TLA and the startup proceeds as with `initialize` above.

 ## Component Online and Offline
 `Online` describes a component that is currently part of the observing system that is in use.